 Potato (Solanum tuberosum L.) is very important and ranks after wheat, rice and maize at world level in food crops.
 The total world potato production is estimated at 390 million metric tons in 2025.
 India ranks second with the production of 60 million tonnes after China (95 million tons) in terms of production with a share of nearly 15% in 2025 and third in terms of potato area after China and Russia.
 India produced 60 million tons of potatoes (FAO STAT, 2025).
 Potato is starchy vegetable crop with multifarious uses and utility.
 In future, potato is expected to play important role in food and nutritional security of the world and Asian countries especially for India.
 The major growing states in India are Uttar Pradesh, West Bengal, Bihar, Gujrat, Madhya Pradesh, Punjab, Assam and Haryana.
-In our country per capita consumption of potato is comparatively less (28 kg/ annum) than the world (33 kg/annum).
-In India it is favorite vegetable of every age group of people and is integral part of food and traditional dishes for example chips, papad made during Indian festival like Holi and makar Sankranti etc. now a days it is likely to find more preferable place in the dietary habit of Indian people across the various states.
+In India, per capita consumption of potato is comparatively less (28 kg/ annum) than the world (33 kg/annum) though it is a favorite vegetable of every age group of the people and is integral part of food and traditional dishes for example chips, papad made during Indian festival like Holi and makar Sankranti etc. Nowa days it is likely to find more preferable place in the dietary habit of Indian people across the various states.
 Central Potato Research Institute, Shimla has released more than 65 potato varieties for cultivation in different agro climatic region since 1958 (Luthra et al. 2020).
-Besides these, several other potato clones or local varieties (named locally to unreleased hybrids or exotic varieties) are under cultivation since long.
-Some of these exotic varieties introduced by the Britishers before independence and a few of them especially processing varieties were brought for commercial interest by industry people.
-Although, local varieties do not have organized seed potato production programme but they do have their presence in a limited area and scale for one or the other reasons.
+Besides these, several other potato clones or local varieties (named locally to unreleased hybrids or exotic varieties) are under cultivation since long(REF).
+Some of these exotic varieties introduced by the British before independence and a few of them especially processing varieties were brought for commercial interest by industry people(REF).
+Although, local varieties do not have organized seed potato production programme but they do have their presence in a limited area and scale for one or the other reasons(REF).
 These varieties are, however, preferred for their special traits like skin and flesh colour, taste, and preparation of other local dishes.
-The quality of potato, and its storage life, is reduced by the loss of moisture, decay and physiological breakdown.
+The quality of potato, and its storage life, is reduced by the loss of moisture, decay and physiological breakdown(REF).
 Suitable and efficient post-harvest technology and marketing of potatoes are vital to the entire production-consumption system because of